aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

 - Configure S3_EXCLUSION_FILE is set to true by default.
 This instructs the script to download the exclusion file present in s3://S3_BUCKET/EXCLUSIONS_FILE and overwrites the local copy on EC2 upon script execution.
     Set to false to utilize a local exclusion file without the S3 download copy
     >Default Value: true
+- Configure FINDINGS_TO_CSV to specify if findings should be output to CSV
+    >Default Value: YES
+- Configure FINDINGS_TO_SH to specify if findings should be import into Security Hub
+    >Default Value: YES